私たちについて

 Classes & Workshops

 We promote our students’ creative expression while allowing them to cherish joyful learning experiences as they grow.
-We are very proud of our students who have deepened and broadened their knowledge and creative abilities through Small Art School’s programs and activities.
+We are very proud of our students who have deepened and broadened their knowledge and creative abilities through Small Art School’s programs and activity.

 We think that we find our institution as the binding force between Cambodian culture.
 This institution uses these traditions and cultures to improve the quality of life.
 Khmer Arts recruits and trains the individual in such a way that they produce incredible works of art and become accomplished artists.